lezhang7/personal-wensite/content/authors/admin/_index.md

 superuser: false
 highlight_name: false
 ---
-Hi there, I am a thesis M.Sc. student at [Mila](https://mila.quebec/en/person/le-zhang/) and  [Université de Montréal](https://diro.umontreal.ca/english/home/) advised by Prof .
-[Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/) in the areas of Natural Language Processing, Computer Vision, and Cross Vision-Language Learning.
-My research goal is to enable machines to perceive and interact with the world and people intelligently.
+Greetings, I am Le Zhang, currently M.Sc at the [Mila](https://mila.quebec/en/person/le-zhang/).
+My primary areas of scholarly inquiry encompass representation learning and the cross vision-language learning.
+The overarching aim of my research is to develop algorithms and systems that empower machines with the ability to intelligently perceive, comprehend, and interact with the world and its inhabitants.

-Perviously, I obtained my B.Eng in Biomedical Engineering from [Fudan University](https://www.fudan.edu.cn/).
-I was a  member of [Fudan DISC](http://fnlpsds.com/)  under the supervision of [Prof. Zhongyu Wei](http://www.sdspeople.fudan.edu.cn/zywei/) at Fudan.
-Besides, I conducted a summer research project with the guide from [Prof. Diyi Yang](https://www.cc.gatech.edu/~dyang888/), and I was a research Intern at [Shanghai AI Lab ](https://www.shlab.org.cn/), under the supervision of Dr. [Siqi Sun](https://intersun.github.io/).
+Currently, I'm working with Dr. [Aishwarya Agrawal](https://www.iro.umontreal.ca/~agrawal/) in the domain of multimodal learning.
+Perviously, I obtained Bachelor degree from [Fudan University](https://www.fudan.edu.cn/).
+Besides, I conducted a summer research with Prof. Diyi Yang, and interned at [Shanghai AI Lab ](https://www.shlab.org.cn/) with Dr. Siqi Sun.